ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

    "MARKER_CORE_API","memCopyDth",315155,315155,7,58378844938371,58378851383270
    "MARKER_CORE_API","HIP_Kernel-1",315155,315155,1,58378526575735,58378851384485

-Kokkos Trace
+Kokkos trace
 ++++++++++++++

-rocprofv3 has a built-in `Kokkos Tools library <https://github.com/kokkos/kokkos-tools>`_ support to trace Kokkos API calls. `Kokkos <https://github.com/kokkos/kokkos>`_ is a C++ library for writing performance portable applications.
-It is used in many scientific applications to write performance portable code that can run on CPUs, GPUs, and other accelerators. rocprofv3 loads a built-in Kokkos tools library which emits roctx ranges with the labels passed through the API, e.g. Kokkos::parallel_for(“MyParallelForLabel”, …); will internally calls for roctxRangePush and enables the kernel renaming option so that the highly templated kernel names are replaced by the Kokkos labels.
+`Kokkos <https://github.com/kokkos/kokkos>`_ is a C++ library for writing performance portable applications.
+Kokkos is used in many scientific applications for writing performance portable code that can run on CPUs, GPUs, and other accelerators.
+``rocprofv3`` loads an inbuilt `Kokkos Tools library <https://github.com/kokkos/kokkos-tools>`_, which emits roctx ranges with the labels passed using Kokkos APIs.
+For example, ``Kokkos::parallel_for(“MyParallelForLabel”, …)`` calls ``roctxRangePush`` internally and enables the kernel renaming option to replace the highly templated kernel names with the Kokkos labels.
-To enable built-in marker support, use the ``kokkos-trace`` option.
-Internally this option enables ``marker-trace`` and ``kernel-rename``.:
+To enable the inbuilt marker support, use the ``kokkos-trace`` option.
+Internally, this option enables ``marker-trace`` and ``kernel-rename``:

 .. code-block:: bash

     rocprofv3 --kokkos-trace -- <application_path>

-The above command generates a ``marker-trace`` file prefixed with the process ID.
+The preceding command generates a ``marker-trace`` file prefixed with the process ID.

 .. code-block:: shell